Architecture

 The neighborhoods program are contained within an adaptable mass timber structure that provides thermal comfort for employees while contributing to our ecological footprint.

-BVN’s first Indigenous Principal Kevin O’Brien is leading the Designing with Country strategy for this project.
-The design seeks to reset the balance between indigenous, colonial and migrant histories.
-And bring a unique First Nations perspective to sustainable design.
+A considered Designing with Country strategy has been applied throughout the project's design and development.
+The design seeks to reset the balance between indigenous, colonial and migrant histories, and bring a unique First Nations perspective to sustainable design.

 Credits